44+ Awesome Uses for Beeswax

 Use warm beeswax for a quick rub on your grilling rack (before using it).
 A light coat of wax here works to avoid a messy buildup of food residue.
 Do not do this with the grill fired up – beeswax does have a flash point.

-Using Beeswax in the Shop
+Beeswax Uses in the Shop

+A small block of wax will come in handy in your garage or shop.
 We keep a small block of wax in our shop near the wood screws.
 Trying to insert a wood screw into a hard piece of old wood can be difficult even with an electric drill driver.
 Rubbing the tip of the screw over the wax block makes the job a lot easier.
+You can do even more:

 Apply Beeswax to Hand Saw Teeth

+When using a hand saw in new wood, any carpenter will appreciate having a little wax on hand.
 By rubbing the wax on the teeth of the saw, it will cut through the wood much easier.
 (This is the same principle as the sticky drawer problem we talked about earlier.)

-Carpenters Use Beeswax on Nails and Screws
+Using Beeswax on Nails

 Another common way to use beeswax in carpentry is to ease the application of nails or screws.
 When nailing into a piece of hardwood, just a bit of soap or beeswax on the tip helps the nail glide into place.